salif/linkita/README.md

 # Default value: extra.header_buttons
 # header_buttons = []

-# To set a different "lang" attribute of the document.
+# To set a different lang attribute of the document.
-# You can set IETF tag for artificial languages, e.g. "art-x-code".
+# Also changes the interface language. e.g. "en-GB".
-# language_code = ""
+# hreflang = ""

-# To use a different interface language, e.g. English.
+# To format numbers for a different locale. e.g. "en-GB".
+# Useful if lang is not a valid locale.
-# i18n_code = "en"
+# num_format = ""

 # Set a description for taxonomy pages.
 [extra.languages.en.taxonomy_descriptions]